tometoproject/docs/installation.rst

 Configuration
 -------------

-Configuration is (unfortunately) different for frontend and backend.
-The frontend loads environment variables either through you directly setting them or through ``.env``, while Aph loads its own config contained in ``aph/config/``.
+Configuration is separate for the frontend and the backend, but most likely you won't need to modify the frontend's config at all.
+The backend config can be found within ``aph/config/config.exs``.
+For the frontend, you can set the environment variables described in the `webpack.config.js
+<https://git.tometo.org/source/tometo/browse/master/ui/webpack.config.js$9>`_ file.
+The easiest way of
+doing this is by creating a ``.env`` file in the project root.
+However, the defaults should work for most development purposes.

 .. note::
-   TODO: Add production configuration info here
+   TODO: Add production configuration info

 Running
 -------